ampleforth/ampl-balancer/crp/README.md

 - ??????? ^ Is above documentation style worth continuing for rest? ^

 ### ConfigurableRightsPool.sol

-???????
-Configurable Rights Pool contract:
-- Should it have a getController function for public query?
-- Should INIT_POOL_SUPPLY be hard coded to 100?
-Should it be configurable?
-Or StablePool we set to total of input tokens?
-- Should _rights be public so people can query what settings are?
-- Should commitAddToken on already bound token be allowed? applyAddToken() reverts but seems like a waste?
-- Change commitAddToken to commitNewToken?
-(Then applyAddToken to applyNewToken)
-- Why max total weight 50?
-- Fernando, I noticed some comments in your tests that hinted at strange behaviour.
-I think the problem was sometime truffleAssert.reverts was sometimes called without 'await' so test would run without blocking.

-- Lint rules added:
-- "no-plusplus": "off"
-- "no-await-in-loop": "off"
-- Changed max-len to warn for console out during weight tests
-- Changed no-continue to warn as used in testing (can change if required)

 commitAddToken(address token, uint balance, uint denormalizedWeight):